jvhuang1786/teslaElonStockpred/README.md

 First we tested if it was stationary by using the Dickey Fuller test.
 It wasn't so I took the first difference and tested it again and it was.

-To inverse the scaler and difference the folowing code was used.
+To inverse the scaler and difference the following code was used.

 ```python
 # inverse scaling for a forecasted value